bonjour-npy/bonjour-npy.github.io/docs/Deep Learning/基础知识/K-fold Cross-validation.md

 # K-fold cross-validation

-## What is k-fold cross-validation
+## What is k-fold cross-validation?

 K-fold cross-validation is a technique used in machine learning to evaluate the performance of a model.
 The basic idea behind k-fold cross-validation is to split the dataset into $k$ partitions, or folds, and then train and test the model $k$ times, **using a different fold for testing each time**.